-San Antonio Immigration Attorney Appealing BIA Orders and ICE Orders with a Petition for Review
+San Antonio Immigration Attorney Appealing BIA Orders & ICE Orders With A Petition For Review

 Despite its name, the Board of Immigration Appeals (BIA) does not have the last word on a final order of removal, deportation or exclusion.
-San Antonio immigration attorney Alfredo Lozano of The Lozano Law Firm, PLLC helps people take their case to the next level by filing for a Petition for Review in the U.S. federal courts.
+San Antonio immigration attorney Alfredo Lozano of Lozano Law Firm helps people take their case to the next level by filing for a Petition for Review in the U.S. federal courts.

 A Petition for Review is the document which is filed in order to seek review of an agency decision in the U.S. Court of Appeals for the Fifth Circuit.
 A Petition for Review is usually filed to challenge a final order of removal, deportation or exclusion issued by the BIA, but in some circumstances it may be used to dispute an ICE removal order.
 The federal appeals court can also be asked to review a BIA decision to deny to a motion to reconsider or a motion to reopen, or a BIA decision to deny asylum in an asylum only proceeding.